"We were considering demolishing our house"

 The Home Now

-The finished home feels calm, functional and deeply personal to the family.
-Rather than demolishing or moving, the clients now see it as their forever home — proof that thoughtful design and clever storage can completely transform the way a house feels and functions.
+We are all very happy with the result.
+The finished home feels calm, functional and personal to the family.
+Rather than demolishing or moving, the clients now see it as their forever home — a proof that thoughtful design and clever storage can completely transform the way a house feels and functions.

 Looking for smarter storage solutions and better flow in your home?